Byzantine Multiple Access Channels -- Part I: Reliable Communication: Proofs

 Next, we give some standard properties of joint types as given in~\cite{CsiszarN88} (as {\em Fact 1}, {\em Fact 2} and {\em Fact 3}).
 As mentioned in~\cite{CsiszarN88}, these bounds can be found in \cite{CK11}.
 For finite alphabets $\cX$, $\cY$, the type class $\cP^n_{\cX}$, any channel $V$ from $\cX$ to $\cY$ and random variables $X$ and $Y$ on $\cX$ and $\cY$ respectively with joint distribution $P_{XY}$, the following holds:

-Fix distributions $P_{1}\in\mathcal{P}^n_{\cX_1},\,P_{2}\in\mathcal{P}^n_{\cX_2}$ and $P_3\in\mathcal{P}^n_{\cX_3}$.
-For these distributions, consider the codebook given by Lemma~\ref{lemma:codebook} and the decoder as given in Definition~\ref{def:decoder} for some $\eta>0$ (TBD) satisfying the condition in Lemma \ref{lemma:dec}.\\ We first analyze the case when user 3 is adversarial.
-The probability of error when one user is adversarial (see \eqref{eq:error_adv}) is given by
+We first analyze the case when user 3 is adversarial.
+The probability of error when user 3 is adversarial (see \eqref{eq:error_adv}) is given by \pink{ where $P_{e,3}(\vecx_3)$ is the average probability of error for users 1 and 2 when a malicious user 3 sends $\vecx_3$ as input.
+That is,